• Home

 Homemade Tootsie rolls, or chocolate pulled taffy is a childhood favorite.
 May the meditative process of cooking and making candy help to heal our hearts.

-candy dish with wrapped homemade tootsie rolls
+A footed candy dish filled with wrapped homemade tootsie rolls and a holiday pillow with peace dove in background.

 Cooking and Baking to Keep Darkness at Bay